 Landau – It is believed that the name came from the German town Landau, in Bavaria, where it was supposedly first built.
 A description of the Landau in 1790 claims: Continue reading →

-Margaret Dickson was executed, survived, and pardoned, and because of it she was nicknamed “ill hangit Maggy Dickson.”
+Margaret (or Margret) Dickson was executed, survived, and pardoned, and because of it she was nicknamed “ill hangit Maggy Dickson.”
 Her story begins with her birth in Musselburgh, Scotland, near Edinburgh in 1702.
 When she was an adult, she married a fisherman and together they had several children.
-However, Dickson found herself practically single because her husband was impressed and went to sea aboard a warship.
+However, Dickson found herself practically single because her husband was impressed and sent to sea aboard a warship.

 In Scotland, at the time, any woman who committed fornication was punished publicly.
 The punishment occurred over three Sundays with the fornicator seated in the most conspicuous place in church and receiving a public rebuke from the minister.
 This spectacle resulted in people attending church who never attended just so that they could see offenders shamed.
 Female offenders found the punishment so embarrassing, some “destroyed the fruits of their amours, rather than be made a spectacle to all the inhabitants of the parish.”
 Continue reading →